wp-plugins/simple-open-graph/Readme.txt

 Contributors: PcFrk256
 Donate link: http://analteredreality.com/say-thanks
-Tags: open graph, opengraph, facebook
-Requires at least: 3.0
+Tags: open graph, opengraph, facebook, ogp, metadata Requires at least: 3.0
 Tested up to: 4.1
-Stable tag: 2.3
+Stable tag: 2.4

-This simple plugin adds Facebook's Open Graph meta data to the header
+Simple Open Graph adds Open Graph meta data to the header

 == Description ==

-Simple Open Graph adds Facebook's Open Graph meta data to the header.
+Simple Open Graph adds Open Graph meta data to the header.
 It's simple.
 Activate it and forget about it.

 == Installation ==

-1. Upload `simple_opengraph.zip` to the `/wp-content/plugins/` directory
+1. Upload `simple-open-graph.2.3.zip` to the `/wp-content/plugins/` directory and unzip
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Relax